sandboxorg/geteventstore.com/_posts/2015-09-06-event-store-3.2.0-released.md

 layout: blog-post
 ---

-Event Store v3.2.0 is now released!
-The headline feature is support for the "competing consumers" messaging pattern with Persistent Subscriptions, but there have been numerous other improvements.
+Event Store 3.2.0 is now released!
+The headline feature is support for the “competing consumers” messaging pattern with *Persistent Subscriptions*, but there have been numerous other improvements.

-This follows hot on the heels of v3.1.0, which was quietly released a little over three weeks ago, and adds many features, some of which had been on the `dev` branch (more posts on that over the next week) for a while.
+This follows hot on the heels of 3.1.0, which was quietly released a little over three weeks ago, and adds many features, some of which had been on the `dev` branch (more posts on that over the next week) for a while.

 This is the first upgrade released primarily via our package repository for Ubuntu 14.04.
 This means that to upgrade, assuming you are tracking the `main` component of the repository, a simple `apt-get update && apt-get install --only-upgrade eventstore-oss` should upgrade you.
-If you have the version component pinned, you can move it to the `v3.2.0` component and upgrade in the same manner.
+If you have the version component pinned, you can move it to the `§.2.0` component and upgrade in the same manner.

 There is also an accompanying update to the .NET Client API and the Embedded Client - these are now in the NuGet gallery.

-The release notes for v3.2.0 are listed below, along with the release notes for v3.1.0 for completeness (they were posted on the GitHub release but never on this blog).
+The release notes for 3.2.0 are listed below, along with the release notes for 3.1.0 for completeness (they were posted on the GitHub release but never on this blog).

-#Release Notes - Event Store v3.2.0
+#Release Notes - Event Store 3.2.0

 ##Event Store Server